 However for no reason, I seem to have stocked a whole packet of this and I suddenly realized that I don't' have to shop for this!
 This yellow peas is the main ingredient of many Burmese breakfast dishes.
 Pe Byouk simply means Boiled Beans.
 To understand this, it took me many days of reading.
 Some of the other dishes prepared with this is 'htamin jaw', fried rice with 'pe byouk' and 'yei nway jan' (burmese tea).
 Apart from rice, it is also paired with paratha, 'kauk nyin paung' (black sticky rice), 'hsi htamin' (yellow sticky rice), 'mont pyet talet' (rice pancake) and even with a bowl of plain white rice.

-I finally made my own version after being inspired by this, this and this.
+I finally made my own version after being inspired by this

 As I told you, I somehow don't like how the yellow peas smell after being cooked and I have couple of dishes that I avoided just for this smell.
 However after cooking this, I was so surprised that the aroma was missing and I actually enjoyed this dish so much.
 I nailed it finally to the fact that these yellow peas gets sprouted and then boiled.
 Sprouting removed that smell!